 The Tasting Room

-Pending CVOID-19, we would love for you to join us for a tasting or to fill up your growlers with an award-winning craft beer.
+We would love for you to join us for a tasting or to fill up a growler with an award-winning craft beer.
 Every visit to our brewery is a captivating experience and are we confident you will find an Old Flame craft beer that is truly worth remembering.

 Take A TOUR

 Currently our tours are on hiatus due to restrictions with COVID-19 !
-We can’t wait to host you in the near future and share the stories of our incredible history, people, process and how our brewery came to be.
+We can’t wait to host you in the near future and share the stories of our incredible history, people and process.
 Stay tuned for a modified version of our tours!